Sinulog

-The Sinulog Festival (also known as Sinug and Sulog) is an annual Filipino cultural and religious festival held on the third Sunday of January in Cebu, with the center of the activities being in Cebu City; and is the core of Santo Niño Christian celebrations in the country.
+The Sinulog Festival (also known as Sinug and Sulog) is an annual Filipino cultural and religious festival held on the third Sunday of January in Cebu province, with the center of the activities being in Cebu City; and is the core of Santo Niño Christian celebrations in the country.

-The festival is widely regarded as one of the largest cultural and religious celebrations in the Philippines, with the 2025 event attracting over four million attendees.
+The festival is widely regarded as one of the largest cultural and religious celebrations in the Philippines, with the 2026 event attracting over 5.2 million attendees.
 Aside from the religious aspect of the festival, Sinulog is also famous for its street parties, usually happening the night before and on the night of the main festival.
 The event is sometimes referred to as the "Grandest Festival in the Philippines" by participants and locals.

 Other places in the Philippines also celebrate their own version of the festival in honor of the Santo Niño, both within the province of Cebu, such as Carmen, and outside, including Tondo, Kabankalan, General Santos, Maasin, Cagayan de Oro, Butuan, Pagadian, Balingasag, and Don Carlos.

 Etymology and background

 The word Sinulog comes from the Cebuano adverb sulog, roughly meaning water current, an analogy to the forward–backward dance movements, performed to the sound of drums.
 This is a ritual prayer dance honoring the Señor Santo Niño, or Child Jesus.

 According to historical accounts, Cebuanos performed similar dances in honor of animist idols long before the introduction of Christianity to the Philippines, which reached Cebu with the arrival of Ferdinand Magellan at the head of a Spanish expedition on April 7, 1521.
-The original image of the Santo Niño was reportedly left by the Magellan expedition and rediscovered when the Spanish returned in 1565, during the expedition led by Miguel López de Legazpi, which played a significant role in the subsequent Spanish colonial period in the Philippines.
+The original image of the Santo Niño was reportedly left by the Magellan expedition and rediscovered when the Spanish returned in 1565, during an expedition led by Miguel López de Legazpi, which played a significant role in the subsequent Spanish colonial period in the Philippines.

-Sinulog is observed as a celebration of the Filipino people's embrace of Christianity, marking a significant moment in the country's religious and cultural history, particularly in Cebu.
-The first of these conversions happened in 1521 on the island of Cebu, when Indianized-Sanskritized ruler Rajah Humabon and his queen Amihan (Humamay) were baptized along with their subjects, becoming Carlos and Juana of Cebu.
+Sinulog is observed as a celebration of the Filipino people's embrace of Christianity, marking a significant moment in the country's religious and cultural history, particularly in Cebu province.
+The first Christian conversion happened in 1521 on the island of Cebu, when the Indianized-Sanskritized ruler Rajah Humabon and his queen Amihan (Humamay) were baptized along with their subjects, becoming Carlos and Juana of Cebu.